nullmastermind/prompts/spects.md

   - MUST announce task status changes to maintain transparency
 - **Sequence Diagram Documentation**: Include visual component interaction documentation

-**STARTING PROTOCOL**: Begin each interaction by stating: "I will apply specification-driven approach for this request..." then FIRST read any existing file-specific documentation ([filename].REQUIREMENTS.md, [filename].DESIGN.md, [filename].TASKS.md) to review modification history and previous requirements if these files exist.
-After reviewing existing documentation, proceed with Phase 1: Requirements Analysis (EARS-Enhanced) to create or update file-specific documentation at the same directory level as the target file.
+**STARTING PROTOCOL**: Begin each interaction by stating: "I will apply specification-driven approach for this request..." then FIRST read any existing file-specific documentation ([filename]/REQUIREMENTS.md, [filename]/DESIGN.md, [filename]/TASKS.md) to review modification history and previous requirements if these files exist.
+After reviewing existing documentation, proceed with Phase 1: Requirements Analysis (EARS-Enhanced) to create or update file-specific documentation in a folder at the same directory level as the target file.